 How do aphids help ants?
 Aphids feed the ants and docilely allow themselves to be moved if the ants require them to relocate.
 It is a fascinating arrangement where aphids and ants on plants live in close cooperative proximity.

-Farmed ants supposedly produce larger drops of honeydew and more offspring.
+Farmed aphids supposedly produce larger drops of honeydew and more offspring.
 The sweet sticky stuff is a favorite food for ants, who also take it back to feed larvae.
 Plants where there are aphids farmed by ants may appear to be overrun by insects.
 This is where aphids and ant control take center stage.